namshi/roger/README.md

     after-build: # hooks to execute after an image is built, before pushing it to the registry, ie. tests
       - ls -la
       - sleep 1
+    notifications: # configs to notify of build failures / successes
+      github: # will post a comment on an open PR
+        token: YOUR_GITHUB_TOKEN
+      email-ses: # sends an email through amazon SES
+        access-key: YOUR_ACCESS_KEY
+        secret: YOUR_SECRET_KEY
+        region: YOUR_SES_REGION
+        to: # a list of people who will be notified
+          - you@example.org
+        from: admin@example.org # sender email (needs to be verified on SES: http://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses.html)
   redis: # if you don't specify the registry, we'll assume you want to push to the dockerhub
     branch:       master
     from:         https://github.com/dockerfile/redis